 Explore the topic of fiduciary relationships and gain clarity on common assumptions about the roles of officers, directors, and members of a community association.
 Topics include review and analysis of those roles and how each act as fiduciaries; and the corresponding duty, standard of care, and liability that arises from common association functions.

-Darren Bevan, Baydaline & Jacobsen, LLP, Sacramento, CAThomas Ware, II, Kulik Gottesman Siegel & Ware LLP, Sherman Oaks, CAScott D. Weiss, Esq.*, Ortale, Kelley, Herbert and Crawford, Nashville, TN
+Darren M. Bevan, Esq., Baydaline & Jacobsen, LLP, Sacramento, CAThomas Ware, II, Esq., Kulik Gottesman Siegel & Ware LLP, Sherman Oaks, CAScott D. Weiss, Esq.*, Ortale, Kelley, Herbert and Crawford, Nashville, TN

 Learn to create inner peace and increase productivity in today’s demanding, constantly connected world of technology.
 Avoid burnout by exploring ways to find the right work life balance to weave mindfulness into your work life, daily life, and everyday experiences—your physical, mental, and spiritual health depends on it!